Saddam-Hossen/earthfacePort/README.md

 ---

-### 💡 What This Does: sudo ufw allow 3079

-* It opens **port 3079** for **incoming TCP traffic** by default.
-* This means any application (e.g., a web server, backend API, etc.) listening on that port will now be reachable from outside your system.

----

-### 🔍 Optional: Allow Specific Protocol or IP   ..
+### 🔍 Optional: Allow Specific Protocol or IP  .
 I am using it.

 * Allow only **TCP**: